-Society is changing faster and faster.
-Cultures are becoming more and more intermingled; gender and sexual identity have become less and less binary; and our ability to function increases in complexity due to technological and medical advancement.
+Society is changing with greater and greater speed.
+Cultures are becoming more and more intermingled; gender and sexual identity have become less and less binary; and the complexity of our ability to function is increasing as we live longer due to technological and medical advancement.

 We need a new way to think about ourselves and each other.
 We need to acknowledge the increasing complexity and rapid change occurring in humanity.
-We need a way to accept who we are and, having done that, we need new conversations that enhance peace and love and that eradicate fear, hate and misunderstanding.
+We need a way to accept who we are now — different and similar than who we were.
+We need new conversations that enhance peace and love; that eradicate fear, hate and misunderstanding.

 Through Diversity New Zealand I lead these new conversations and give others the capacity to continue them.

 My expertise is developing leadership capacity in the areas of diversity, complexity and change.
 I work with individuals, teams, organisations and communities.

 I draw on a diverse range of skills when working with clients, including:

 My style is based on my broad professional development in counselling, social work, creative and social entrepreneurship, and leadership.
 I combine this with my somewhat paradoxical life experience as a queer, caucasian man with unique function (disability).
 I also had a fifteen-year career as a professional, award-winning comedian (1997-2012).